 The Smathers Libraries Fall Fest Committee is charged with planning, facilitating, and managing the Libraries’ annual Fall Fest event.
-The purpose of this event is to promote library services, as well as provide information and outreach to new and returning UF students during the fall semester in a fun and engaging way that aligns with the Smathers Libraries mission to facilitate knowledge creation and encourage creativity and inquiry.
+The purpose of this event is to promote library services, as well as provide information and outreach to new and returning UF (University of Florida) students during the fall semester in a fun and engaging way that aligns with the Smathers Libraries mission to facilitate knowledge creation and encourage creativity and inquiry.
 The event aims to do so through user-centered demonstrations of services provided by the Libraries and engagement with the UF community by representatives of all library units.

 The Fall Fest Committee is charged to accomplish the following objectives: